Why I Support Voluntary Assisted Dying

 A Message to Doctors

-Somewhat surprisingly, whilst upwards of 85% of the general community supports VAD, this falls to as few as 40% when doctors are surveyed.
+Somewhat surprisingly, whilst upwards of 85% of the general community supports VAD, this falls to as few as 40% in some survey, when doctors are asked.
 The reasons are complex.
+For some it is based on a religious belief.
+Others state that it is contrary to all the reasons that they chose and practise their profession.
+Sadly, I believe that for a few, it is unwillingness to relinquish control to their patients.

 I support the following values and principles: